The Pros and Cons of Filing a Consumer Proposal

-A consumer proposal filing makes good sense if you have a large amount of unsecure debt and a stable monthly income.
-If you can still repay at least 25% of your total debt over a five-year period, it's likely that creditors will accept a consumer proposal to avoid losing the entire loan balance in a bankruptcy.
+It’s a formal, legal, government-sanctioned program that can help reduce the total amount of debt you have to repay.
+A consumer proposal filing makes good sense if you have a large amount of unsecured debt and a stable monthly income.
+If you can still repay at least 25% of your total debt over a five-year period, it’s likely that creditors will accept a consumer proposal to avoid losing the entire loan balance in a bankruptcy.
 The option is a better outcome for both you are your creditors when you qualify for a consumer proposal.

 Who Should You Speak to us about Your Options?